Pomeroy History, Family Crest & Coats of Arms

 Some of the Pomeroy family moved to Ireland, but this topic is not covered in this excerpt.
-Another 88 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Pomeroy or a variant listed above:

 Pomeroy Settlers in United States in the 17th Century

 - Eltweed Pomeroy, who settled with his wife in Nantasket in 1630

 - Eltweed Pomeroy, who landed in New England in 1633

 - Medad Pomeroy, who arrived in North Hampton, NH in 1660

 - Joseph Pomeroy, who arrived in New England in 1678

 - James Pomeroy and Theophilus Pomeroy, who settled in Barbados in 1685

 Pomeroy Settlers in United States in the 18th Century